beryllium-org/OS/README.md

 <h3>Connection</h3>

+For an automated way on Linux/MacOS, run <code>make connection</code>.
+Manual way below.<br /><br />

-To connect to the board it's recommended to use Putty for Windows and GNU/Screen for Linux/Mac.<br />
+To connect to the board it's recommended to use Putty for Windows and GNU/Screen for Linux/MacOS.<br />
 For Putty, select connection type to be Serial, select the port to be COM<b>X</b> where <b>X</b> is the number of the serial port allocated by the board and set the speed/baudrate to 115200.
 (You can find which com port is allocated from within the Device Manager, it usually is COM3 or COM4)<br /><br />

 For GNU/Screen, if you are on linux, you need to be in the <code>dialout</code> user group and to connect, run: <code>screen /dev/ttyACM0 115200</code><br />If you are on a Mac instead, run: <code>ls /dev/tty.usb*</code> to find the device name, and connect to it by running: <code>screen /dev/tty.usb\<Device name here\> 115200</code><br />